orfon/bulkvectorexport/README.md

 bulkvectorexportwithstyle
 ================

-QGIS plugin to export vector layers with style to geojson+SLD
+QGIS plugin to export all vector layers and their SLD styling.